|

 Despite this, most authors suggest that Joplin was

-especially when compared to the theatrics of many of
+when compared to the theatrics of many of the

-the Black 400 Club and the Maple Leaf Club, that
+Black 400 Club and the Maple Leaf Club, that hosted

-hosted dances and social activities, some of which
+dances and social activities, some of which included

-their competition with each other, their role in
+competition with each other, their role in promoting

 - Berlin (1995:47)